yutaooka/ChatKit/README.md

 * Default and custom media messages;
 * Fully customizable layouts - setting styles out of the box (use your own colors, text appearances, drawables, selectors and sizes) or even create your own custom markup or/and holders for unique behaviour;
 * List of dialogs, including tete-a-tete and group chats, markers for unread messages and last user message view;
-* List of messages (incoming and outcoming) with history pagination and already calculated dates headers;
+* List of messages (incoming and outgoing) with history pagination and already calculated dates headers;
 * Different avatars with no specific realization of image loading - you can use any library you want;
 * Selection mode for interacting with messages;
 * Links highlighting